-Students may be fined for a fire alarm resulting from the use of a prohibited appliance, such as a toaster, or prohibited activities (smoking, burning candles or incense, etc.).
+Students responsible for fire alarm resulting from the use of a prohibited appliance, such as a toaster, or prohibited activities (smoking, burning candles or incense, etc.) will likely result in disciplinary action.

 It is vital that all fire alarms are taken seriously, and you are expected to leave the building during a fire alarm.
-You must remain outside the building until such time as the Department of Public Safety or Facilities personnel indicate that it is safe to re-enter the building.
+You must remain outside the building until the Department of Public Safety or Facilities personnel indicate it is safe to re-enter the building.

 Your Resident Advisor or House and Apartment Manager will have information on proper procedures for evacuating the building during a fire alarm.
 Failure to leave the building during a fire alarm may result in fine or disciplinary proceedings.
-Fire drills will be held during the semester and are coordinated by Residence Life and Housing and the Department of Public Safety.
+Fire drills will be held during the semester and are coordinated by Residence Life & Housing and the Department of Public Safety.